buildkite/docs/pages/test_analytics/test_ownership.md

 # Test ownership
+Test ownership is critical to adopting a healthy testing culture at your organization.
+By defining test owners, your teams will become accountable for maintaining a fast and reliable test suite, ensuring confidence when you deploy your code.

 Customers on the [Pro and Enterprise plans](https://buildkite.com/pricing) can assign test ownership to [Teams](/docs/team-management/permissions).

-Test ownership is assigned to the tests in a specific suite per instructions in your TESTOWNER file.
-The team that is the default owner of a test [will be auto-assigned to fix any flakes](/docs/test-analytics/flaky-test-assignment) that occur.
+Test ownership is managed via team assignments in a TESTOWNER file.
+The team that is the default owner of a test [will be automatically assigned flaky tests](/docs/test-analytics/flaky-test-assignment) to triage.

 > 🚧 Buildkite test ownership is currently in private beta
 > Please reach out to our support team to register for early access.